The best new non-alcoholic wines, beers and spirits for 2026

 Banks Botanicals

-The new non-alcoholic botanical spirit from Aussie distillery Banks Botanicals is a gorgeous citrus variant distilled with locally-native desert lime, lemon myrtle and the fragrant Australian White Kunzea flower.
+This non-alcoholic botanical spirit from Aussie distillery Banks Botanicals is a gorgeous citrus variant distilled with locally-native desert lime, lemon myrtle and the fragrant Australian White Kunzea flower.
 Water from the nearby Yarra Valley is the base, wild Tasmanian pepperberries provide just a hint of spice to finish off this all-Aussie spirit.
-10 cents from every bottle sold goes to Bush Heritage Australia, a not-for-profit that strives to protect the country’s ecosystems.

 A bottle of whisky